iwanfrancis/muzz-code-test/README.md

 ### 6. Pre-commit hooks

 I decided to quickly setup some husky pre-commit hooks to run linting and code formatting upon commit.
 This ensures that a developer can't accidentally commit unformatted code if they don't have their IDE configured correctly to highlight and fix linting/formatting issues.

+### 7. Some styling tweaks

+I added a [util](/frontend/src/utils/cn.ts) to help with conditional tailwind classes.
+It also uses [tailwind-merge](https://www.npmjs.com/package/tailwind-merge) to avoid any conflicts if multiple classes affecting the same style are applied.
+It's only being used twice in the code at this stage, and with very minimal conditions.
+When the codebase begins to scale and components become more complex the original approach for conditional classes would become awkward to manage.

+Another library to consider as the pool of shared components increases is the [cva](https://cva.style/docs) library.
+I didn't implement it in this case as there are no components with variants, but it's incredibly useful for defining alternative styles for components that have lots of variants.

+I also created a couple of new colour variables in the global styles and applied those in the code.
+I found quite a lot of other arbitrary sizing classes around the codebase e.g. w-[8px].
+For ones divisible by eight I switched out for the ootb tailwind classes.
+I left any non-divisble by eight as they were as I didn't want to tweak existing styles.

+Typically if you're using tailwind with the out of the box config and 4px grid you'll want your designs to align with that.
+It's fine to use arbitrary values occasionally for one off scenarios, but they are very messy.